Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 <a id = 'data'></a>
 ### Data
 I decided to analyze the past 5 season of NBA games for the purposes of this project.
+There are 82 games in an NBA season, and 30 teams in the league; I collected data for 6150 games in total.
+I wanted to collect the the

 - For the basketball data I scraped box scores for every game off of basketball-reference.com.
 These box score stats are comprised of the counting stats (points, assists, rebounds, etc.) for a basketball game, for both the target team and their opponent.
 I stored this data as a collection of JSON files, ordered by team and season.